 - Target locations

 - Add a target location

 - Edit a target location

-- Map repository fields to the target location metadata

 - Define file naming conventions

 - Direct target locations

 - Remove a target location

 Target locations

 Target locations are repositories to which policies declare, copy, or move documents.
 When you create a policy to do so, you must specify the name of the target location.
 You can only specify defined target locations.